-STUDENT SECTION:
+STUDENT SECTION •

 Student Full Name:

 School Site: Grade:

 Home Address:

 Home Phone No.:

-Communications Devices, including Student Handbook.
-I have read and violation of the policy or handbook p titled Acceptable Use of Internet and Electronic and Digital the attachment regarding cyber bullying, and a copy of the d agree to abide by their provisions.
-I understand that any provisions may result in disciplinary action including, but not on of network privileges and suspension from school.
+Communications Dev Student Handbook. violation of the policy rices, including the attachn I have read and agree to or handbook provisions n eptable Use of Internet and Electronic and Digitament regarding cyber bullying, and a copy of the abide by their provisions.
+I understand that any may result in disciplinary action including, but not book privileges and suspension from school.

-Student Signature Date
+Student Signa ture Date

+SPONSORING PARE ENT OR GUARDIAN SECT TON (Required):

-Communications Devices, including Student Handbook.
-I have read and understand that any violation of the pincluding, but not limited to, suspens from school.
-I understand that the school district controversial material is limited to the guarantee that my child will never endistrict from liability in the event that district's technology resources, including I request that the district issue an according to the student student student school. titled Acceptable Use of Internet and Electronic and Digital the attachment regarding cyber bullying, and a copy of the discussed these provisions with my child.
-My child and I olicy or handbook provisions may result in disciplinary action sion and/or revocation of network privileges and suspension has taken reasonable precautions to ensure that access to the extent possible, but I realize that it is not possible to accounter objectionable material.
-I hereby release the school my child acquires inappropriate material through use of the
+Communications Dev Student Handbook. understand that any v rices, including the attachn I have read and discussed riolation of the policy or har eptable Use of Internet and Electronic and Digital ment regarding cyber bullying, and a copy of the difference provisions with my child.
+My child and landbook provisions may result in disciplinary action revocation of network privileges and suspension

+controversial materia guarantee that my ch district from liability in I is limited to the extent ild will never encounter ob reasonable precautions to ensure that access to possible, but I realize that it is not possible to pjectionable material.
+I hereby release the school acquires inappropriate material through use of the ernet.

-this form is correct. cant for my orma and certify that the information contained on
+I request that the distr this form is correct. ict issue an account for my child and certify that the information contained or

-Parent Signature Date
+Parent Signati Date

 Student Access Agreement must be renewed each academic year.
 Acknowledgements / Permissions